PapirusDevelopmentTeam/papirus_icons/README.md

 - 8 Cloud Wallpapers

 # Install
-You can [download icon pack](https://www.pling.com/p/1662847/) directly from the Android browser or download to PC and send to phone via KDE Connect.
+You can [download icon pack](https://www.pling.com/p/1662847/) directly from the Android browser or download to PC and send to phone via KDE Connect/Send Anywhere/Android File Transfer.
 Application have "Check Update" button for features updates.

 # Priority icon requests: